minormending/samsung-galaxy-store/README.md

 ```

 # CLI Usage
-This package comes bundled with a CLI tool for exploring the Samsung Galaxy Store, succiently named `galaxy-store-cli` that can be installed via `poetry install`.
+This package comes bundled with a CLI tool for exploring the Samsung Galaxy Store, succinctly named `galaxy-store-cli` that can be installed via `poetry install`.

 ```
 usage: galaxy-store-cli [-h] {categories,apps,app,reviews} ...